Search for the Higgs boson decay to a $Z$ boson and a photon in $pp$ collisions at $\sqrt{s}=13$ TeV and $13.6$ TeV with the ATLAS detector: Introduction

 A new boson with properties consistent with those of the Standard Model (SM) Higgs boson ($H$) was independently observed in 2012 by the ATLAS and CMS Collaborations~\cite{HIGG-2012-27, CMS-HIG-12-028} at the Large Hadron Collider (LHC)~\cite{Evans:2008zzb}.
 Measurements of its couplings to SM particles, its spin, and its parity have, to date, shown no significant deviation from the SM predictions~\cite{HIGG-2021-23, CMS-HIG-22-001, HIGG-2013-17, CMS-HIG-14-018}.
 The combined ATLAS and CMS determination of its mass from LHC \ROne data yields $m_H = 125.09 \pm 0.24$~\GeV~\cite{HIGG-2014-14}, a value that is consistent with recent \RTwo measurements~\cite{HIGG-2022-20-Fixed, CMS-HIG-21-019-Fixed, CMS-HIG-19-004}.

 Within the SM, the Higgs boson decay to a $Z$ boson and a photon ($H \to Z\gamma$) proceeds via loop-induced processes, leading to a predicted branching ratio of $\mathrm{BR}(H\to Z\gamma) = (1.54^{+0.10}_{-0.11})\times10^{-3}$ for $m_H = 125.09$~\GeV~\cite{deFlorian:2016spz}, similar to that for $H\to\gamma\gamma$, $\mathrm{BR}(H\to\gamma\gamma)=(2.27^{+0.07}_{-0.06}) \times 10^{-3}$~\cite{deFlorian:2016spz}.
-Extensions to the SM, such as models with additional colourless charged scalars, fermions, or vector bosons, can alter this rate via contributions in the loops~\cite{carena, extensions, Chen:2013vi, Djouadi_1998, PhysRevD.100.075014, Archer_Smith_2021, He:2024bxi}, making the ratio $\mathrm{BR}(H\to Z\gamma) / \mathrm{BR}(H\to\gamma\gamma)$ a particularly sensitive probe of new physics.
+The observation of this decay channel, not yet established, would not only complete the suite of established Higgs bosons into pairs of electroweak gauge bosons ($\gamma\gamma$, $ZZ^*$, $WW^*$) but also represent a sensitive probe for indirect signs of new physics.
+In fact, extensions of the SM, such as models with additional colourless charged scalars, fermions, or vector bosons, can alter this rate via contributions in the loops~\cite{carena, extensions, Chen:2013vi, Djouadi_1998, PhysRevD.100.075014, Archer_Smith_2021, He:2024bxi}, making the measurement of $\mathrm{BR}(H\to Z\gamma)$ and its ratio with $\mathrm{BR}(H\to\gamma\gamma)$ a stringent test of physics beyond the SM.
 Similarly, scenarios in which the Higgs boson is composite or arises from alternative symmetry-breaking sectors may yield significantly different $H\to Z\gamma$ branching fractions~\cite{azatov, low, low2}.
-Moreover, the observation of \htoZg decay would complete the suite of established Higgs boson decays into pairs of electroweak gauge bosons ($\gamma\gamma$, $ZZ^*$, $WW^*$), consolidating the role played by the Higgs boson in electroweak symmetry breaking.
-Consequently, precise measurements of this rare decay provide a sensitive probe for the SM and its extensions.